Building Closed Memorial Day Weekend

 This six-week course teaches the concepts, operations, and programming techniques used by IT professionals and application developers to set up, configure, and deploy applications via Docker containers.
 This course is for current and aspiring IT operators, DevOps professionals and software developers—especially those in microservices development

-After a brief overview of containers and the history of Unix/Linux isolation and resource quota techniques, we will address Docker components, such as the client (docker), the server (dockerd), containers (processes & union file system), and images, plus tools used to create and manage a Docker container, like Compose and a registry.
+After a brief overview of containers and the history of Unix/Linux isolation and resource quota techniques, we will address Docker components, such as the client (docker), the server (dockerd), containers (processes & union file system), and images, plus tools used to create and manage a Docker container, like Compose an image registry (Docker Hub).

 We will then move on to the aspects of creating and deploying a complex software application using containers, networking, and persistent storage.
 We will get to create and manage OS name spaces, resource quotas—such as CPU, I/O, memory, and network bandwidth.
 Security, including scanning tools and hardening, will be covered and demonstrated.
-Advanced features, such as containers in public clouds—AWS ECS and Fargate—as well as CI/CD—Jenkins or Spinnaker—and Kubernetes orchestration will be introduced.
+Advanced features, such as containers in public clouds—AWS EKS—as well running & invoking containers from a container Docker-in-Docker—and the orchestration of clusters of containers—Kubernetes—will be introduced.

 At the conclusion of the course, you should be able to